WohlSoft/Moondust-Devkit-Help/Intro/About.md

 (SMBX compatible) game engine and a tool-kit for creating games.

 I've been working on this project since at least December 2013.

+### Name of project
+The Project initially had the "PlatGenWohl" codename ("**P**latform **G**ame **e**ngine by **Wohl**stand"), later the Project was renamed into "PGE Project" codename (a short of "**P**latform **G**ame **E**ngine").
+However, a time later the discussion about the final name for the project was started as the "PGE" name is too generic and has a lot of name-sake cases around the world.
+The discussion has taken a long time until another poll was started where the "Moondust" name was chosen by community votes closer to the 2018'th year.
+However, the major rebranding process wasn't started until 2021 year.
+The final "**Moondust**" name was been used at minor places until the 2020'th year where it got started to be used wider (including the official Discord server name).

 ## History